muratk5n/thirdwave/en/README.md

 ---

 CNBC: "Disney is facing a proxy fight as Nelson Peltz’s activist firm Trian Fund Management pushes for a seat on its board...
-Peltz [made] his case for the fight his firm has picked with Disney.
-He raised issues with Disney’s $71 billion acquisition of Fox in 2019 and how the company’s shareholder value has eroded in recent years"
+Peltz.. raised issues with Disney’s $71 billion acquisition of Fox in 2019 and how the company’s shareholder value has eroded in recent years"